Manual Handling: An Overview

 You should be familiar with (and thus refer to) relevant state/federal legislation that stipulates the roles of both employers and employees.

 All workplaces should have policies and procedures on manual handling and hazard, incident and injury reporting.
 The Work Health and Safety Act 2011 applies to employees and employers.
-Breaches of duty under the work health and safety legislation could result in penalties.
+Under the work health and safety legislation, breaches of duty could result in penalties.

 References